-(b) The full, considered support of at least two 'released ND's should be established before an AVC can be 'Released" as a recognized AVC.

-- 6. Incarnational Church Planting means that the pastor lives as and among the people he/ she leads.
-His/Her income package must be the aggregate of the incomes of the members in the community, at his/her stage of life and appropriate level of responsibility. - 7.
-Personal comments a.
-Groups or Church plants which do not tithe/contribute to the movement compromise their sense and expression of community.

-b.
-Setting a budget is visionary practical faith.
+- (b) The full, considered support of at least two 'released ND's should be established before an AVC can be 'Released" as a recognized AVC. - 6.
+Incarnational Church Planting means that the pastor lives as and among the people he/she leads.
+His/Her income package must be the aggregate of the incomes of the members in the community, at his/her stage of life and appropriate level of responsibility.
+In this way leaders can role model how to live the Gospel for the people they lead. - 7.
+Personal comments - a.
+Groups or Church plants which do not tithe/contribute to the movement compromise their sense and expression of community. - b.
+Setting a budget is visionary practical faith. - c.

-c.
 Church plants do well to work with top-up budget arrangements.
-This encourages a sense of team, transparency and trust.
+This encourages a sense of team, transparency and trust. - d.

-d.
 Practical financial stewardship helps us keep free of dualistic gnostic ways.
 It encourages healthy spirituality.